Home office – curse or blessing?

 There used to be a reason we came to the office….

-Yes there really was, the reason why we humans get together to work.
-No, the reason was not that we like to hide in a corner in open-plan offices.
+Yes, there really was a reason why we humans get together to work.
+No, it was not because we like to hide in the corner of open-plan offices.
 The reason has more to do with the coffee machine.
-We are social beings, we need the exchange.
-And we need it just as intensively as we need concentrated work.
-Creativity, decision-making, error detection and many other activities are linked to this exchange.
+We are social creatures, we need to interact.
+And we need it as much as we need concentrated work.
+Creativity, decision-making, troubleshooting and many other activities are linked to this exchange.

 If we want to find solutions, we need to interact with each other.
-The team is more than just the sum of all the individuals.
-We spur each other on to the good, even to the best.
-(I know whoever has children would now say “or for the worst”).
-Our world of work has changed, but when we look back, we realize that this working together, having a common goal, was and continues to be essential to succeeding as human beings.
-Whether this was in the past as production communities among farmers, as artisanal family businesses, as factories during industrialization, or today as large think tanks, we need this togetherness.
+The team is more than the sum of its parts.
+We push each other to be good, to be the best.
+(I know that anyone with children would now say “or the worst”).
+Our world of work has changed, but when we look back we realise that this working together, having a common goal, has been and continues to be essential to our success as human beings.
+Whether it was in the past as production communities among farmers, as artisanal family businesses, as factories during industrialisation, or today as large think tanks, we need this togetherness.

 Summary of our experience

 No, we were not prepared for home office in this form.
-And I personally don’t believe in this isolating form of home office either.
+And I personally don’t believe in this isolating form of home office.
 I am convinced that we need social interaction.
-But I am also convinced that home office as part of a company’s culture is an important contribution to a healthy society, better work-life balance, strengthening of families, protection of infrastructure and resources.
+But I am also convinced that the home office as part of a company’s culture is an important contribution to a healthy society, to a better work-life balance, to the strengthening of families, to the protection of infrastructure and resources.
 It’s just that I think we still have a lot to learn here.
-We need to find a balance between working together and working in a focused way.
-Both elements are important for our mental health. – So the journey to the workplace of the future continues.
+We need to find a balance between working together and working individually.
+Both are important for our mental health. – So the journey towards the workplace of the future continues.

 Author: Christian Güdemann